CryptoBitwise/Hydra-Intelligence-System/README.md

 ## 🚀 What is HYDRA?

-HYDRA is a competitive intelligence system that automatically monitors your competitors across 6 different dimensions:
+HYDRA is a competitive intelligence system that automatically monitors your competitors across 6 different dimensions using **n8n workflows** and **Bright Data collectors**:

 - 👁️ **PriceWatch** - Detects pricing changes and strategies
 - 🎯 **JobSpy** - Tracks hiring patterns to reveal strategic moves